mfem/web/src/electromagnetics.md

 95% of the estimate for the largest stable time step.

 Note that this application assumes the mesh coordinates are given in meters.
+Internally the code assumes time is in seconds but the command line options use nanoseconds for convenience.

 #### Mini Application Features